fiji/dockerfiles/README.md

 ### Running headless

-Running ImageJ headlessly in Docker is not much different than normal headless operation - see the [headless guide](https://imagej.net/learn/headless) for general information.
-To start a headless ImageJ invocation from Docker, use:
+Running Fiji headlessly in Docker is not much different than normal headless operation&mdash;see the [headless guide](https://imagej.net/learn/headless) for general information.
+To start a headless Fiji invocation from Docker, use:

 ```shell
 docker run -it --rm fiji/fiji fiji-linux64 --headless